jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

     // We do not pass cache requests upwards, only to the next filter.

+Avisynth+: frame cacheing was completely rewritten compared to Avisynth 5 or 6.
+Specifying cache ranges are not relevant.

+Avisynth classic up to v6:

 SetCacheHints should be used in filters that request multiple frames from any single PClip source per input GetFrame call. frame_range is maximal 21.